axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/policy-features/README.md

 # Policy features

 With this component you can highlight as much `features` as you want.
 You can set a main title and put `features` items as childs to it.
-This component changes sizes according to Viewport.
+This component changes sizes according to the viewport.

 ## Usage